surveys | July 1, 2020

 They convert.

 Voice of customer surveys focus on open ended questions that allow the respondent enough space to make their points or express their opinion fully.
-You can also test out different value propositions by asking people to tell you:

 • Why do you use product